Cloud-loginio/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M00_Validate_lab_environment.md

 ## Student lab manual

 ## Instructions to create an Azure DevOps Organization (you only have to do this once)

-### Start here if you don't have an Azure subscription

-1. Get a new **Azure Pass promocode** from the instructor or other source.
-1. Use a private browser session to get a new **personal Microsoft Account (MSA)** at [https://account.microsoft.com](https://account.microsoft.com).
-1. Using the same browser session, go to [https://www.microsoftazurepass.com](https://www.microsoftazurepass.com) to redeem your Azure Pass using your Microsoft Account (MSA).
-For details, see [Redeem a Microsoft Azure Pass](https://www.microsoftazurepass.com/Home/HowTo?Length=5).
-Follow the instructions for redemption.

 ### Start here if you have an Azure subscription

 1. Open a browser and navigate to [https://portal.azure.com](https://portal.azure.com), then search at the top of the Azure portal screen for **Azure DevOps**.
 In the resulting page, click **Azure DevOps organizations**.